 If the immune system is impaired, organisms that do not usually cause lung abscesses may be causing the abscess.
 Unusual organisms must be identified as soon as possible because they are treated differently from the usual organisms that cause lung abscess.

 Treatment requires antibiotics.
-Antibiotics are initially given through a vein (intravenously) in most cases and later by mouth when the person's condition has improved and the fever has resolved.
+Antibiotics are initially given through a vein (intravenously—IV) in most cases and later by mouth when the person's condition has improved and the fever has resolved.
 Antibiotic treatment continues until the symptoms disappear and a chest x-ray shows that the abscess has cleared up.
 Such improvement usually requires 3 to 6 weeks of antibiotic therapy, but a longer treatment period may be needed.

-When the abscess is thought to be the result of a tumor or a foreign object blocking the airway, bronchoscopy is sometimes used for treatment, such as removing the foreign object.
-Rarely, an empyema has to be drained through a tube inserted through the chest wall, or infected lung tissue may have to be removed surgically.
+Occasionally, an abscess that has not responded to antibiotics or an empyema has to be drained through a tube inserted through the chest wall.
+The tube may be placed using bronchoscopy or inserted by surgery.
+Rarely, infected lung tissue may have to be removed surgically.
 Sometimes an entire lobe of a lung or even an entire lung has to be removed.